 The first step to take if you have just discovered a mess in the carpet is to clean up the mess as soon as you can.
 You might be tempted to put it off, but the longer you wait, the worse the smell and stain will become.
 Use a paper towel to blot up as much of the stain as you can.
 Be sure to replace the paper towel with a fresh one when it gets soaked through so you don’t just spread the mess.
 It might seem like a good idea to try to dry the area with a blow dryer, but this will only make it worse, so avoid any heat on the area.

 If the accident happened on anything removable, such as a towel or a small rug, throw that in the washing machine and rinse it once with a cold rinse cycle and then wash it again on a regular cycle.

 Once you have cleaned up the liquid, sprinkle the area with baking soda and then spray it with vinegar.
 Once the bubbling from the chemical reaction spots, blot the cleaning solution up with a wet rag.
 This should help eliminate the odor.

 However, you might not be done with the cleaning.
-Depending on the stain, the urine can damage the padding and sub-floor.
-Bacteria and allergens can also linger and cause health problems if not taken care of.
+Depending on the stain, the urine can damage the padding and sub-floor. dust and allergens can also linger and cause health problems if not taken care of.
 Avoid steam cleaning the area as the heat can set the stain and odor, and the water can take a long time to dry, causing mildew to grow.
-Instead, you want to hire a professional carpet cleaner who specializes in pet accidents to make sure the smell and bacteria are completely removed.
+Instead, you want to hire a professional carpet cleaner who specializes in pet accidents to make sure the smell and dust are completely removed.

 Once you have the odor and stain taken care of, you can begin to handle the underlying cause of the issue.
 A few of the reasons that your dog may have had an accident is: